malinoff/structures/README.rst

 All docstrings, examples, and even this readme are tested using doctest.

-How to contribute
+How To Contribute
 -----------------

-This project uses Pull Requests only for all kinds of contributions.
+This project uses Pull Requests for all kinds of contributions.

 You have a question?
 Make a pull request with an example of structure that confuses you.
 This way we will improve the docs and examples so another person won't be confused.